emberjs/rfcs/text/1009-move-deprecation-workflow-to-apps.md

     });
     ```

 Why _not_ just do this tiny change to the blueprint?
-The whole implementation is _very small_, and it's something the framework ultimately has to support anyway, so building it in to `@ember/debug` provides a convinient way to for folks to get started.
+The whole implementation is _very small_, and it's something the framework ultimately has to support anyway, so building it in to `@ember/debug` provides a convenient way for folks to get started.
 We also have a bit of a too-many-imports problem at the moment.

 ## Unresolved questions